 "Maybe you're right."
 The two of you began taking the decorations out of the box and fixing up your snowman.
 Even after adding every prop in the box he wasn't looking much better.
 "I think it's safe to say, we have no idea what we're doing here."
 Sweden stepped back to look at the finished work.
 "This might scare small children.
 Are his arms coming out of his head?"

 He kissed your nose and nodded.
-"Well It's not like we could do any worse.
-Now let's try out the snow cones, no way we can mess those up."
+"Well It's not like we could possibly do any worse.
+Now let's try out the snow cones, there's no way we can mess those up."